peterpjaspers/yet-another-make/doc/yam.md

 See [Buildfile syntax]() for details.

 ## Build files
 Build rules are stored in build files.
-Yam recognizes a build file by its name format: `buildfile_yam[post][ext]` where [post] is a user-defined postfix and [ext] is the file extension.
+Yam recognizes a build file by its name: `buildfile_yam[post][ext]` where [post] is a user-defined postfix and [ext] is the file extension.
 Build files with extension `.txt` contain build rules in [Buildfile syntax]().
-Build files with other extensions, e.g. `.py`, are executable files that output build rules to `stdout`.
+Build files with other extensions are executable files that output build rules.
+E.g. Yam will execute `buildfile_yam.py` by invoking the Python interpreter and Yam will parse the output as if it had been stored in `buildfile_yam.txt`.

 Each directory in the repository contains 0 or 1 build file.

 ## Directed Acyclic Graph
 Yam uses the build rules to create a Directed Acyclic Graph (DAG).
 The nodes (vertices) in the DAG represent source files, commands and generated files.
-Edges represent the relations between input files and commands and between commands and their output files.
+Edges represent the dependencies of commands on their input files and of the relation between commands and their output files.
 Example of a graph that compiles C++ files and links them into a library.

 ```